 Don Usner is a writer, photographer and New Mexico native who focuses on natural and cultural history.
 His books include The Natural History of Big Sur, Sabino’s Map: Life in Chimayo’s Old Plaza, and Valles Caldera: A Vision for New Mexico’s Newest National Preserve. www.donusner.com

-Peter is a psychotherapist and dharma leader.
-He has practiced meditation for many years in the Theravada and Tibetan Buddhist traditions and has taught meditation for seven years.
-Peter is certified as a Community Dharma Leader by Jack Kornfield’s Spirit Rock Meditation Center.
+Peter Williams is a psychotherapist and dharma leader.
+He has practiced meditation for over twenty years in the Theravada and Tibetan Buddhist traditions, including many months of silent retreat.
+He has taught meditation since 2003.
+Peter has completed the training as a Community Dharma Leader through Spirit Rock Meditation Center.
 Peter leads retreats and classes out of Boulder, CO and loves teaching dharma in nature.
-Earlier in life, he worked for 18 years as a wildlife biologist and naturalist. http://truehomewithin.net/psych2/Home.html
+Earlier in life, he worked for 18 years as a wildlife biologist and naturalist.

 Los Angeles, CA